 If you’ve seen my first flight tracker, you will probably have noticed that it uses a stock RTL-SDR v3 tuner, and the basic extendable dipole antenna that comes in the RTL-SDR kit.
 In converting that project to become “Plane Sailing”, I decided to improve the antenna and receiver hardware for ADS-B tracking.
-Of course, I had to add a second antenna for the AIS tracking part of the project, since the two technologies use different frequencies and therefore benefit from different antenna lengths.
+Of course, I had to add a second antenna for the AIS and APRS tracking part of the project, since the two technologies use different frequencies and therefore benefit from different antenna lengths.

 ADS-B Antenna & Receiver

 For the ADS-B side, I did my shopping from Pimoroni—buying their 0.6m 5.5dBi ADS-B antenna, along with a FlightAware Pro Stick Plus that improves on the basic RTL-SDR by adding a 1090 MHz filter and pre-amp.

 The antenna altitude is also around 1m higher than the old antenna in the shed.

 Although I didn’t get the chance to test the new antenna and the change of height independently, between them they added an estimated 6dB of gain based on the reported signal levels reported by Dump1090.
 The number of messages per second, while not an exact science, jumped from around 100 to around 500.
 The Pro Stick Plus added another 20% or so messages per second on top of that, putting me just inside the top 10,000 on FlightAware’s leaderboard, and occasionally picking up aircraft over 200 miles away.

 The AIS performance of my setup is much less impressive, for the simple reason that I don’t have line of sight to the sea—to achieve that I would need an approximately 65-foot antenna pole, and none of my neighbours would ever speak to me again.